Greenhouse gases and air quality

 Methane emissions in the Northern Territory’s Beetaloo Sub-basin

-This project measures baseline methane emissions from natural and human-derived sources in the Beetaloo Sub-basin.
-The results will inform the community, the Northern Territory (NT) Government and the gas industry.
+This project measures baseline methane emissions from natural and human-derived sources in the Beetaloo Sub-basin

 Assessing the ambient air quality in the Surat Basin

-Research finds good air quality in the study region.
+Research outcomes point to good air quality in the study region